-As we start the 2021-2022 academic year, we wish to renew our commitment to excellence in education-our department's trademark-in the belief that this is the best way that we can help you prepare to succeed in today's constantly changing and competitive world.
-Our commitment is especially important at this point in history.
-The experience of the past 18 months has revealed the vulnerability of our societies and the ever-pressing need to educate citizens with transferable skills that can ensure life-long learning, adaptability and creative will.
-Our programmes and courses will certainly help you to develop valuable transferable skills, while you participate in stimulating discussions about the past and its ties to your present and future.
+As we start the 2022-2023 academic year, we wish to renew our commitment to excellence in education - our department's trademark from its foundation - in the belief that this remains the best way that we can help you prepare to succeed in a constantly changing and competitive world.
+Our commitment is especially important at this historical juncture.
+If nothing else, the experiences of the past two and a half years have revealed the vulnerability of many societies, along with the need to equip citizens with transferable skills that can sustain a career-long-learning, adaptability and the ability to articulate the arguments you wish to make.
+Our programmes and courses will certainly help you to develop an array of transferable skills, while you will participate in stimulating discussions about the past and its ties to your present and future.
+These will extend beyond your individual courses and the discussions you will undertake there, to include the Department's own Seminar, where you can join in the discussion of presentations on the work by faculty and students.

 This academic year, you will benefit from recent changes to our graduate programme and course offerings.
-Our objective is to update our academic offerings so we can offer you a greater variety of relevant attractive courses that capture the spirit and demands of our times.
-We believe that you will greatly benefit from the changes that we have implemented and the ones to come.
-My colleagues and I will dare you to be proactive, as you learn about past-present-future connections or to develop research skills to shed light on aspects of the Caribbean past that remain little known or understood.
-Our courses and supervision will help you to enhance valuable skills for your careers.
+The Department's goals were to update our academic offerings so we can offer you a greater variety of relevant courses that address the demands that our times ask of us all.
+We believe that you will benefit both from the changes that we have implemented and from the ones still to come.
+My colleagues and I will challenge you to be proactive, as you learn about past-present-future connections, or as you develop research skills to shed light on aspects of the Caribbean's and the World's past that still remain uncertain or misunderstood.
+Whether you are in the MA or MPhil/PhD programmes, our courses and supervision will help you to enhance valuable skills for your careers.

-We are a student-oriented department that creates synergies between student and staff from which we can all benefit.
-Please, make sure to use the Department's social media and other communication channels and share your feedback, as we continue breaking ground for the History and Archaeology Department of the future.
+Once again, we wish to commit to be a student-oriented department and maintain the synergies between student and staff from which we can all benefit.
+Please, make sure to use the Department's website, social media and other communication channels and share your feedback, as we continue breaking ground for the History and Archaeology Department of the future.

-Enrique Okenve, PhD
+James Robertson, PhD